10-menachi/10-menachi/README.md

 ### Hi there 👋 Chris here 😄

-- 🔭 I’m currently working on my very own simple shell
+- 🔭 I’m currently working on a chat app with flutter
-- 🌱 I’m currently learning C Programming, React JS and Next JS
+- 🌱 I’m currently learning Flutter, React JS and Next JS
 - 😄 Pronouns: He / Him